Summer Research Experiences at EKU: Disturbance Ecology in Central Appalachia

 Weekly workshops will guide students through the process of connecting their research experiences with tacit skills such as ethics, leadership, and career development.
 These skills are essential to many careers, including research and natural resource management.
 Dr. David Brown, one of the project directors, explained that “students will develop research skills and career growth strategies, while interacting with a dynamic group of colleagues and mentors.”

 The research objectives of this project are to explain (1) the ecosystem impacts of coal-mining and other disturbances in central Appalachia; (2) the mechanisms and trajectory of community successional processes occurring in the wake of these disturbances; and (3) to develop restoration approaches that recognize alternative ecosystem states and feedbacks.
 Students and mentors will work in aquatic and terrestrial habitats at watershed and regional scales.
-This integrative approach, spaning aquatic and terrestrial systems across descriptive, mechanistic, and restoration processes, is unique within the framework of anthropogenic disturbance regimes of the eastern United States.
+This integrative approach, spanning aquatic and terrestrial systems across descriptive, mechanistic, and restoration processes, is unique within the framework of anthropogenic disturbance regimes of the eastern United States.
 The training of a diverse group of students will also contribute to a new generation of scientists.
 For the 2017 summer season, research projects will address specific questions within these areas: spotted skunk ecology, pollinator restoration, old-growth forest ecology, stream and wetland ecology, bird communities of hemlock forests, and human dimensions of cave bat management strategies.

 Dr. Stephen Richter, the other co-Principal investigator, says “the mentors in this program are doing cutting edge ecological science, but as EKU faculty, their number one mission is training undergraduates to be good scientists.”
 Richter, who is an amphibian biologist, says, “everyone loves amphibians, but few get a chance to do applied research that will help conserve these declining animals.
 This is a great opportunity for students to gain that type of experience, but the study questions are broad enough to accommodate diverse interests in ecology.”

 The program is 10 weeks and for 2017 will run from May 22 – July 28.
 Benefits for students include housing on EKU’s campus and research space in the New Science Building.
 Much of the research for these internships will be based out of Lilley Cornett Woods, an old-growth forest site in Letcher County, Kentucky, and one of EKU’s Natural Areas.
-New laboratory infrastructure at this site is provided in the Research and Learning Center at Lilley Cornett Woods, which was constructed with money obtained through seperate NSF funding.
+New laboratory infrastructure at this site is provided in the Research and Learning Center at Lilley Cornett Woods, which was constructed with money obtained through separate NSF funding.
 Student interns will also spend time at another of EKU’s Natural Areas, Maywoods Environmental and Educational Laboratory, in Garrard County.

 Published on December 05, 2016